AsteroidusTv/Beginner-Projects/README.md

 ### Rock-Paper-Scissors :
 A simple paper rock scissors game.
-In which you play against the machine.
+This is my first project in Rust.

-### The-Price-Is-High :
+### The-Price-Is-Right :
-A simple the price is high game this was my very first project in rust.
+A simple the price is high game with a graphical interface (gtk4).
+This is my firt use of a graphical interface.

 ### TicTacToe :
 A simple tic-tac-toe game in the terminal.